CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/WAF_Azure_merged.md

       ![](../images/waf059.png)

-1. On the routingrule page, verify the settings and click on **Backend Target**.
+1. On the routingrule page, verify the settings and click on **Backend targets**.

 1. Review the details of the backend target and click on **Cancel**.

       ![](../images/waf060.png)

 In this task you have viewed and verified the resources of the resource group **waf-<inject key="DeploymentID"></inject>** and learnt about application gateway and its components

 # 04: Create and link a Web Application Firewall policy